mk-fg/ghg/README.rst

 from latter overriding ones in the former.

-Does not care about gpg-agent and any kind of secret key encryption, email encryption and authentication (signatures), "web of trust", signing keys or having images embedded in them - only for file encryption, as mentioned.
+Does not care about gpg-agent and any kind of secret key encryption, email encryption and authentication (signatures), compression, "web of trust", signing keys or having images embedded in them - only for file encryption, as mentioned.

 Same as with all crypto tools - use at your own risk, manage your trust carefully and check/audit such stuff for basic sanity, at least.